JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-accessibility.md

 ```
 {initial-collapse-state="collapsed" collapsible="true" collapsed-title=".clickable { count += 1 } .semantics(mergeDescendants = true)"}

-To test the application's accessibility on macOS, you can use [Accessibility Inspector](https://developer.apple.com/documentation/accessibility/accessibility-inspector)
+To test accessibility information for the elements in your application on macOS, you can use [Accessibility Inspector](https://developer.apple.com/documentation/accessibility/accessibility-inspector)
 (**Xcode** | **Open Developer Tool** | **Accessibility Inspector**):

 <img src="compose-desktop-accessibility-macos.png" alt="Accessibility inspector on mcOS" width="700"/>